FUB-HCC/hcds-winter-2020/assignments/A6_R7_DataVis/albe/blog.md

 1. **What kind of unfairness did ProPublica found in their analysis?
 Check out the provided resources below.
 Especially check the article on "Machine Bias"[2] and focus on the following table.**

-By considering the analysis results that Black defendants have more risk to being labeled as "High risk" when they actually does not re-offend [see Table under 'Prediction Fails Differently for Black Defendants'](https://www.propublica.org/article/machine-bias-risk-assessments-in-criminal-sentencing)for me it looks like that the model violates the fairness definition `Predictive Parity`.
+By considering the analysis results that Black defendants have more risk to being labeled as "High risk" when they actually does not re-offend [see Table under 'Prediction Fails Differently for Black Defendants](https://www.propublica.org/article/machine-bias-risk-assessments-in-criminal-sentencing) for me it looks like that the model violates the fairness definition `Predictive Parity`.

 >*"A classifier satisfies this definition if both protected and unprotected groups have equal PPV – the probability of a subject with positive predictive value to truly belong to the positive class."*